Table of Contents

 For those who are using this toolchain and have a board with CMSIS-DAP based debugger, the pyOCD is our recommended gdb server.
 More information can be found at https://github.com/pyocd/pyOCD.

-Toolchains hosted on linux can be built using the steps provided below.
+All the toolchains hosted on linux can be built using the steps provided below, except for the arm-gnu-toolchain-arm-none-eabi toolchain, which has additional steps.

 The example below shows how to build arm-gnu-toolchain-arm-none-eabi from sources using Linaro ABE build system.